arpitaapatel/arpitaapatel/README.md

 ---

 ###  Mindset
-Open to new challenges, eager to learn, and driven to create value, I’m excited about shaping the future of tech.
+<p>Open to new challenges, eager to learn, and driven to create value, I’m excited about shaping the future of tech.</p>
 ---

 ###  Status